ngkalaf/ngkalaf.github.io/research.md

   <li>Boston, Joshua & <a href="https://www.christopherkrewson.com/" target="_blank">Christopher Krewson</a>.
 "Public Approval of the Supreme Court and Its Implications for Legitimacy." </li>

+  <li>Applin, Lydia, Joshua Boston, & <a href="https://www.christopherkrewson.com/" target="_blank">Christopher Krewson</a>.
+"Understanding the Effect of Media Consumption on Supreme Court Approval."</li>

   <li>Boston, Joshua & <a href="https://home.nicholaswaterbury.com/" target="_blank">Nicholas Waterbury</a>.
 "Status Quo Reversion Points in Supreme Court Agenda Setting."</li>

 <li>Boston, Joshua.
 "Collegial Politics and Opinion Writing on the U.S. Courts of Appeals: Dissuading Dissent through Writing Accommodations."</li>

-  <li>Boston, Joshua, Patrick Rickert, James F. Spriggs II, & Nicholas Waterbury.
+  <li>Boston, Joshua, Patrick Rickert, James F. Spriggs II, & <a href="https://home.nicholaswaterbury.com/" target="_blank">Nicholas Waterbury</a>.
 "The Curious Case of the Migrating Seat: Understanding the Role of Senate Norms in Confirming Judges on the U.S. Courts of Appeals."</li>

 <li>Boston, Joshua & <a href="https://gregsasso.me/" target="_blank">Greg Sasso</a>.
 "Varieties of Capitalism and Intellectual Property Institutions: Are differences in patent dispute resolutions a byproduct of economic features?"</li>
 </ul>